 What is web hosting?

-Web hosting is space on a server (usually called a ‘web server’) which you rent from another company.
-You can upload files, folders, databases and programs to that space, if you wish.
+Web hosting refers to space on a server (usually called a ‘web server’) which you rent from another company.
+You can upload files, folders, databases and software to that space, if you wish.

-That server isn’t located on your premises.
-It’s usually kept safely with lots of other servers in a special building called a data centre.
-And it’s permanently connected to the internet, so you can log in and access your data from anywhere, at any time.
+This type of server isn’t located on your premises.
+It’s usually kept safely alongside lots of other servers in a special building called a data centre.
+And it’s permanently connected to the internet, so you can login and access your data from anywhere, at any time.